7 Essentials for Adventuring with your Dog

 3. Portable Food or Treats

 If you expect your excursion to consume most of the day, you may want to consider bringing a snack along for your pup, especially after extended vigorous exercise.
-The most lightweight option is freeze-dried food, available in small bite-size pieces, nuggets, or bars.
+The most lightweight option is freeze-dried food, available in small bite-size pieces, nuggets, or patties.
 These take up little space in your daypack and because they have no moisture in them, will not weigh you down.
 Plus, they’re rich in high-quality protein, so you can feel good about feeding them!

 4. Travel Water Bottles and Bowls